Who pays for your wheelchair?

 Here are three interesting health facts you probably don't know:

-If you twist your ankle or get a small mobility injury, hospitals in the UK have to provide you with a ‘minor aid’ – such as crutches or a walking frame.
+If you twist your ankle or get a small mobility injury, hospitals in England, Wales and Northern Ireland have to provide you with a ‘minor aid’ – such as crutches or a walking frame.

 If you have a serious illness or injury that will mean long-term use of a wheelchair, hospitals are similarly obliged to provide the equipment.
 But…